 This post contains affiliate links.
 If you click on something and make a purchase we may make a small commission.
 As an Amazon associate we earn from qualifying purchases.
 For more info, see our affiliate Disclosure Statement.

-The city of Cannes has a population of 74,000, and at one point it peaked to 210,000 during the festival.
-Of that, only about 32,000 are in the film industry with an additional 5,000 press.
-So, that leave 100,000 tourists, extra waiters, security staff, pickpockets and prostitutes!
+Cannes’ population is 74,000, and at one point during one of the film festivals, it peaked to 210,000.
+Of that, about 32,000 are members of the film industry with an additional 5,000 press.
+That leave 100,000 tourists, extra waiters, security staff, pickpockets and prostitutes!

 Plan your travel wisely